Begin Networking and Informational Interviewing

 E-mail: E-mail is a great way to reach out to potential contacts; it is NOT a great way to conduct a networking and informational interview.
 You will get more information through an in-person or phone conversation.
 When using e-mail follow these simple guidelines:

 - Pay attention to proper etiquette, grammar, spelling, and punctuation in your e-mail — it is a formal business correspondence.
 Do not use informal language or slang.

-- Use a professional subject line such as, "UVM Career Connection Request"
+- Use a professional subject line such as, "UVM Networking Request"

 - Close your email with a professional closing such as "Sincerely," "Regards," or "Best," followed by your name.

 - Do not send mass emails.
 Send a unique and separate email to each of your contacts.
 You’ll be more likely to get responses.

 LinkedIn: Use LinkedIn as a way to research career paths, organizations, and reach out to individuals you would like to network with.
 Here are ways to maximize LinkedIn to identify potential connections and reach out.

 - Learn from Alumni Career Insights: From any institution's LinkedIn page, you can learn about the career paths of its alums with the Alumni Career Insights Tool.
 Search UVM’ers by location, company or organization, industry, course of study, and degrees of connection.
 Alumni profiles that fit your search criteria will appear below the serach options.
 The tool is also searchable by keyword.
 So if you want to know about a specific company, you can quickly find current and past alum employees.

 - Join Groups LinkedIn groups are a great way to identify individuals that you have a shared professional interest with or who are alumni from your institution.
 Be sure to join the UVM groups University of Vermont Career Connection and the UVM Alumni Association.